• Skip to primary navigation

 3. Chop It Once, Use It Twice

 Or, purchase pre-packaged fresh or frozen produce that’s already chopped.
-They seem to have almost everything available at the grocery store these days, from broccoli, and green beans to cauliflower, onion, carrots, and squash.
+These days, the grocery store seems to have almost everything available, from broccoli and green beans to cauliflower, onion, carrots, and squash.

 4. Use a “Garbage Bowl”